 Experiencing excessive sweating at night, commonly known as a night sweat, is a common symptom of menopause.
 They are very similar to hot flashes which happen during the day.

-When your hormones, specifically oestrogen and progesterone, are unexpectedly bouncing from high to low during perimenopause your body struggles to find balance.
+When your hormones, specifically estrogen and progesterone, are unexpectedly bouncing from high to low during perimenopause, your body struggles to find balance.
 This lack of balance alters the ability of the hypothalamus (the part of the brain which controls bodily processes) to regulate your body temperature.
 As a result, you become uncomfortably hot and sweaty for short periods of time.

 Excessive caffeine and alcohol intake are known to worsen menopausal symptoms.
-Night sweats are more frequent in those that consume higher amounts of caffeine and/or alcohol.
+Night sweats specifically, have demonstrated to be more frequent following their consumption.
 So try cutting back if you're really struggling.
 And then monitor your sweats to see if they improve.

 Similarly to alcohol and caffeine, spicy foods have shown to cause more frequent night sweats.
 They make your body feel warmer and consuming them before bed will act as a trigger.
 Try limiting your consumption of spicy foods and again, seeing if this improves your night sweats.